 This is a free translation into English of the statutory auditors' report issued in French and is provided solely for the convenience of English speaking users.
 The statutory auditors' report includes information specifically required by French law in such reports, whether qualified or not.
 This information is presented below the opinion on the company financial statements and includes an explanatory paragraph discussing the auditors' assessments of certain significant accounting and auditing matters.
-These assessments were considered for the purpose of issuing an audit opinion on the company financial statements assurance on individual account captions or on information taken outside of the company financial statements.
+These assessments were considered for the purpose of issuing an audit opinion on the company financial statements taken as a whole and not to provide separate assurance on individual account captions or on information taken outside of the company financial statements.
 This report should be read in conjunction, and construed in accordance, with French law and professional auditing standards applicable in France.